pranav-venkat23/pyWordle/README.md

-# APCSP Wordle Project - "pyWordle"
+# AP CSP Wordle Project - "pyWordle"

 A Python-based Wordle game built for my AP Computer Science Principles Create Task.
 The game selects a random five-letter word from a large `.txt` word list and gives symbol-based feedback after each guess.